Bay Cities FC

 Bay Cities FC was an American professional soccer team based in Redwood City, California that began play in 2022 to play in the National Independent Soccer Association, in the third tier of the US soccer pyramid.
 The club played in NISA until August 26, when financial difficulties forced the club to prematurely end the season.

 History

 Bay Cities Football Club was founded in 2021 in Redwood City, California by the co-owners Anders Perez, Ivan Martinez and K.C.
 Watson.

 During 2021 BCFC took part at the 2021 NISA Independent Cup, where they finished 3rd of the Pacific Region, just behind PDX FC and Space United FC.

 Later that year the club announced Eric Bucchere as sporting director and National Independent Soccer Association accepted Bay Cities' application for the 2022 season.
 Bay Cities FC will become the sixth professional soccer club of Northern California after San Jose Earthquakes, Sacramento Republic FC, Oakland Roots, Monterey Bay FC and Central Valley Fuego FC.

 On April 6, 2022, they defeated USL Championship side Monterey Bay FC 2–1 at PayPal Park, San Jose, in the US Open Cup.
+Bay Cities FC were defeated by the San Jose Earthquakes 5-0 to end their US Open Cup run at the same venue they previously won at.

+On July 23rd, 2022, Bay Cities FC took part in the 2022 NISA Independent Cup.
+Bay Cities FC were defeated by Wenatchee All-Stars FC 1-0 which ended their run.
+Unfortunately, soon after the team paused operations due to financial difficulties forced the club to prematurely end the season.

+Bay Cities FC (Women's Team)

+On April 27th, 2022, Bay Cities FC formally announced their participation in UPSL.